Tough 5e (Updated for the 2024 Rules)

 In our 5e Feats Tier List, Tough was given a B Tier rating, making it a niche feat that can improve some builds in D&D 5e.

-Tough is always effective, if not very exciting.
-An extra 2hp per level certainly adds up and will be an extra 40 hit points by level 20.
+This feat is always effective if not very exciting.
+An extra 2 Hit Points per level certainly adds up and will be an extra 40 Hit Points by level 20.

 Tough 5e Interactions

-In D&D 5e, you gain hit points equal to a roll of your hit dice + your CON modifier each level up.
-If you’re looking to expedite your hit point increases, there are very few ways to do so without pumping CON or multiclassing for a better hit dice.
+In D&D 5e, you gain Hit Points equal to a roll of your Hit Dice + your Constitution modifier each level up.
+If you’re looking to expedite your Hit Point increases, there are very few ways to do so without pumping Constitution or multiclassing for a better Hit Dice.
 The most common ways to accomplish this are:

-• The Tough feat, which provides an extra 2hp per level.
+• The Tough feat, which provides an extra 2 Hit Points per level.

-• Choosing the hill dwarf race at character creation, which provides an extra 1hp per level.
+• Choosing the Dwarf species at character creation, which provides an extra 1 Hit Point per level.

-• Some magic items, like the amulet of health, can increase your CON, which helps increase your hit points.
-But, the only magic item that directly increases your hit points is the cursed berserker axe.
+• Some magic items, like the Amulet of Health, can increase your Constitution, which helps increase your Hit Points.
+But the only magic item that directly increases your Hit Points is the cursed Berserker Axe.

 Which 5e Classes Make the Most of Tough?